as of January 2022

 No!
 You must decide where you would like to work as a physician and submit then your application to the registration authority in which state you plan to take up a job.

-The competent registration authority (Approbationsbehörde) provides the information which documents must be submitted for the recognition of the medical diploma (see list: Addresses of Registration Authorities).
+The competent registration authority (Approbationsbehörde) provides the information which documents must be submitted for the recognition of the basic medical training (see list: Addresses of Registration Authorities).

 The competent State Chamber of Physicians provides the information which documents must be submitted for the recognition of the medical specialist diploma (see list: State Chambers of Physicians).